pastaslice/stock_strategy/README.md

 taking only stock price only from 2011 - cdpr

-looking at highest and lowest - open and close are only because of business hours
+looking at highest and lowest - open and close are only because of business hours (or avarege of highest/lowest)

 how to estate trend :
 -avareges lines,